Skip to content

 WARNING

-Pipelight is a relatively young software, therefore it has some early features flaged as beta(yelow) and alpha(red).
+Pipelight is a relatively young software, therefore it has some early features flagged as beta(yellow) and alpha(red).
 Its caveats are discussed into warning(yellow) and danger(red) containers like this one.

 Alternatives